codeselfstudy/codeselfstudy_browser_extension/README.md

 ### Development Server

 Install the dependencies by running `npm install`.
-The commands to start the development server is:
+The command to start the development server is:

 ```text
 $ npm start